Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_without_FAS.md

 ## Obtain the Required Firmware

-The firmware or BIOS can be obtained from the `HFP` pack if it has been installed, or from HPE Morpheus Server (https://morph.ams.hpecorp.net/app/)
+The firmware or BIOS can be obtained from the `HFP` tarball if it has been installed, or from HPE Morpheus Server (https://morph.ams.hpecorp.net/app/)

 **You must select the correct version of firmware / BIOS.**